Breakdown of Tan's relation in lossy one-dimensional Bose gases: Abstract

 \section{Abstract}

 In quantum gases with contact repulsion, the distribution of momenta of the atoms typically decays as $\sim 1/|p|^4$ at large momentum $p$.
-At thermal equilibrium, Tan's relation connects the amplitude of that $1/|p|^4$ tail to the adiabatic derivative of the energy with respect to the gas' coupling constant or scattering length.
-Here it is shown that the relation breaks down in the one-dimensional Bose gas with contact repulsion subject to atom losses.
-Immediately after a loss event, the wavefunction has a ghost singularity whose effect on the momentum distribution is unaccounted for by the usual term in Tan's relation.
-Because of the existence of infinitely many conserved quantities, even after relaxation, this effect remains.
-It is reflected in the rapidity distribution, which itself acquires a $1/|p|^4$ tail.
-In the momentum distribution, that tail adds to the usual term.
+Tan's relation connects the amplitude of that $1/|p|^4$ tail to the adiabatic derivative of the energy with respect to the gas' coupling constant or scattering length.
+Here it is shown that the relation breaks down in the one-dimensional Bose gas with contact repulsion, for a peculiar class of stationary states.
+These states exist thanks to the infinite number of conserved quantities in the system, and they are characterized by a rapidity distribution which itself decreases as $1/|p|^4$.
+In the momentum distribution, that rapidity tail adds to the usual Tan contact term.
+Remarkably, atom losses, which are ubiquitous in experiments, do produce such peculiar states.
+The development of the tail of the rapidity distribution originates from the ghost singularity of the wavefunction immediately after each loss event.
 This phenomenon is discussed for arbitrary interaction strengths, and it is supported by exact calculations in the two asymptotic regimes of infinite and weak repulsion.